 Many babies get constipated after solids are introduced into their diet.
 This may be due to a non-fibrous or iron-rich diet which usually causes constipation.
 Therefore, measures should be taken to stop or reduce the intake of such food.
-Babies should be given more fluids, especially breastmilk to combat constipation.
-Depending on a paediatrician’s advice and recommended dosage, prune juice can also be given as it acts as a stool softener, however, give less quantity of it as giving it too much can cause gas problems in babies.
+Babies should be given more fluids, especially breast milk to combat constipation.
+Depending on a paediatrician’s advice and recommended dosage, prune juice can also be given as it acts as a stool softener.

 When Should You Worry?

-Constipation in breastfed infants is not very common.
-There can be times when an infant can go without pooping for days.
-However, you should watch out for constipation signs like firm and compact stool, at times with blood in it.
-Also, if there are no bowel movements for days and a baby is vomiting and has a bloated stomach, he might be suffering from constipation.
+There can be times when your baby can go without pooping for days.
+However, watch out for signs of constipation such as firm and compact stools, which may or may not have blood in it.
+Also, if your baby has no bowel movements for days, is vomiting and has a bloated stomach, he might be suffering from constipation.
 Such a condition can also make the baby cranky and restless.
 In case you see any of these symptoms, you should immediately consult a doctor.

 Which Foods Can Cause Constipation in Breastfed Babies?

-Non-fibrous food such as rice or wheat cereal, carrots, formula milk, banana can cause constipation in breastfeeding babies.
-Such infants (if over the age of one) should be given lots of fluids like water and juice of prunes, peaches, and plums.
-And of course breastmilk.
+Non-fibrous food such as rice or wheat cereal, carrots, formula milk, and bananas can cause constipation in breastfeeding babies.
+Such infants (if over the age of one) should be given lots of fluids like water and juices of prunes, peaches, and plums, all supplemented by breast milk.

 - Dehydration can lead to a serious case of constipation in infants.
-Therefore keep your baby well hydrated through breastmilk, water, and fruit juices.
+Therefore, keep your baby hydrated through breast milk, water, and fruit juices.

 - If your baby has just started with solid foods, make sure to give him enough of fibrous foods such as whole-grain cereals/bread, pulses, beans, etc.

-- If the doctor gives you the go-ahead, include prune juice in your baby’s everyday diet in order to soften the stool.
+- If the doctor gives you the go-ahead, include prune juice in your baby’s everyday diet in order to soften his stools.

 Constipation is a serious and painful condition, which, if not treated in time, can lead to serious health issues.
-However, it should be kept in mind that irregular bowel movement in infants does not mean they are constipated.
-Only when the bowel is hard and difficult to pass through should one be concerned.
-In such a condition, a doctor should be consulted immediately.
+However, it should be kept in mind that irregular bowel movements in your baby does not mean he is constipated.
+But if he’s having trouble passing stools is and thoroughly straining himself, a doctor should be consulted immediately.